 Adults living in Canada are used to making decisions about their own lives, whether it be where to live, what to eat, what to wear, or how to spend their money.
 Canadians understand free decision-making to be one of our basic rights.
-People with
+People

-province and territory throughout Canada.
+to each province and territory throughout Canada.
 While there are many similarities across the country, there are also some key differences.
 Scroll to the NWT section to find out how consent and capacity law works in your area.